seynur/mitre-attack-app-for-splunk-docs/docs/user_guide.md

    ![analyticstory4]
 4. Click **Save** to save the *Analytic Story* with annotation and mapping with the defined correlation search.
 You can add many correlation searches under one analytic story with defined mappings.

-Once saved, the correlation search will populate both the Compliance and Triggered Techniques dashboards.
+Once you’re done with the **Analytic Story**, you may want to run Lookup File Generation manually in order to generate the overall lookup files or wait until the scheduled searches run.
+After lookup file generation, the correlation search will populate both the Compliance and Triggered Techniques dashboards.

 &nbsp;